jason0x43/hacs-hubitat/README.md

 - The app ID of the Maker API instance (the 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
 - The API access token

+## Device types

+The integration assigns Home Assistant device classes based on the capabilities reported by Hubitat.
+Sometimes the device type is ambiguous; a switchable outlet and a light switch both look like simple switches.
+In these cases, the integration guesses the device class based on the device's label (e.g., a switch named "Office Lamp" would be setup as a light in Home Assistant).
+This heuristic behavior is currently only used for lights and switches.